-Brands are also focusing their budgets on ad products that produce a good return on investment.
+Brands also focus their budgets on ad products that produce a good return on investment.

-Sponsored Products are still a great option for sellers, however, who are not brand registered.
-This ad type is very easy to set up and allows you to get in front of the right customers, from day one of your launch.
+Sponsored Products Ads are great option for sellers who are not brand registered.
+This ad type is very easy to set up and allows you to get in front of the right customers from day one of your launch.
 Even though this ad type is available to every professional seller, it still presents a big opportunity to uniquely advertise your products and convert visitors into customers.

 The higher the RoAS, the more profitable your campaigns will be.
 Sponsored Display ads, in this case, may be better for visibility and brand awareness versus profitability — according to our data, they present a lower RoAS compared to the other two advertising solutions.
 Even though your return on ad spend may not be as great with Sponsored Display, these ads allow you to reach relevant audiences on and off Amazon.